COVID-19 Vaccine Now Available

 How long does immunity from COVID-19 vaccination last?

-But based on clinical trials, experts know that vaccine-related immunity lasts a minimum of about three months.
+But based on clinical trials, experts know that vaccine-related immunity lasts a minimum of six months, likely longer.
 The CDC will keep the public informed as new evidence becomes available.

 Do I still need to wear a mask and social distance if I have been vaccinated?